Technology Enabled Care (TEC)

 - Near Me Video Appointments – 1.4 million video appointments have been undertaken across health, care, public, and third sectors services.
 Use was significantly increased during Covid-19.

-- Social Care and Care Homes – through the programme just under 2,000 digital tablets have been delivered to over 75% of Scottish Care Homes benefitting over 90% of Scotland’s care home residents.
+- Digital Social Care – through the programme just under 2,000 digital tablets have been delivered to over 75% of Scottish Care Homes benefitting over 90% of Scotland’s care home residents.
 To support the role out there have been associated learning and training resources for staff and residents.